An-Nazla al-Wusta: British Mandate era

 In the 1945 statistics the population of Nazla el Wusta was 60 Muslims, with 1,609 dunams of land according to an official land and population survey.
 Of this, 264 dunams were plantations and irrigable land, 428 were used for cereals, while 2 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, An-Nazla al-Wusta came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Nazla Wusta was 128.

 Post 1967

 Since the Six-Day War in 1967, An-Nazla al-Wusta has been under Israeli occupation.

-According to the Palestinian Central Bureau of Statistics, an-Nazla al-Wusta had a population of approximately 415 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, an-Nazla al-Wusta had a population of approximately 437 inhabitants in 2017.
 38.7% of the population of an-Nazla al-Wusta were refugees in 1997.
 The healthcare facilities for an-Nazla al-Wusta are based in an-Nazla ash-Sharqiya, where the facilities are designated as MOH level 2.